-Given adequate notice, OSP provides some assistance with finding funding sources.
-OSP provides information about how to use available funding search resources.
-Brown bag lunch sessions to discuss funding source searches are scheduled regularly.
-Please check upcoming news & events on the home page of the OSP website for more information.
+Yes, with adequate notice, OSP provides some assistance with helping you to identify funding sources.
+OSP provides information about how to use available funding search databases.
+Information sessions highlighting how to perform funding source searches are scheduled regularly.
+For a schedule of those funding information sessions, please check our website here.

-You can contact Jen Senwoo, the OSP Communications & Operations Manager to make an appointment for you or your research assistant to use our on-line databases or browse through our newsletter subscriptions which provide up to date information on funding and appropriations.
-One of the most efficient ways to look for funding is through the Sponsored Programs Information Network (SPIN).
-SPIN is a searchable database of public and private sponsors and grant programs and is available on the OSP web site.
-SPIN includes links to the Federal Register and the Federal BizOpps.
-You can also have opportunities sent to you regularly by e-mail through the SPIN/SMARTS service.
+You can contact the OSP Communications & Operations Manager to make an appointment for you and/or your research assistant to use our online databases which provide up to date information on funding.
+One of the most efficient ways to look for funding is through Grant Forward and Pivot COS.
+They are both searchable databases that comprise both public and private sponsors and grant programs and is available on the OSP website.
+You can also have opportunities sent to you regularly by e-mail through the both services.

-In addition to SPIN, which has federal funding opportunities, OSP subscribes to two other proprietary on-line databases.
-The Foundation Center Directory on-line provides information about private funding sources nationwide.
-GrantsDirect.com provides information about private funding sources in the Washington metropolitan area.
+In addition to Pivot COS and Grant Forward, OSP also subscribes to other proprietary online databases.
+The Foundation Center Directory online provides information about private funding sources nationwide.
 We also subscribe to several newsletters that provide specific program information, general tips for successful grant seeking, and updated news on grant management.
 These include: